sigma-z/simtt/src/Application/Command/help/simtt.md

 Interactive command overview:

-`start [<time>hhmm|hh:mm] [task-title]`
+`start [<time>hhmm|hh:mm] [task-name]`
 > starts a timer at a given time for a named task.
-Note: time and task title can be left blank.
+Note: time and task name can be left blank.

-`start* [<time>hhmm|hh:mm] [task-title]`
+`start* [<time>hhmm|hh:mm] [task-name]`
 > updates the start time for a timer at a given time for a named task.
-Note: time and task title can be left blank.
+Note: time and task name can be left blank.

-`stop [<time>hhmm|hh:mm] [task-title]`
+`stop [<time>hhmm|hh:mm] [task-name]`
 > stops a timer at a given time for a named task.
-Note: time and task title can be left blank, a given task name will overwrite the task name given at the start.
+Note: time and task name can be left blank, a given task name will overwrite the task name given at the start.

-`stop [<time>hhmm|hh:mm] [task-title]`
+`stop [<time>hhmm|hh:mm] [task-name]`
 > updates the stop time for a timer at a given time for a named task.
-Note: time and task title can be left blank, a given task name will overwrite the task name given at the start.
+Note: time and task name can be left blank, a given task name will overwrite the task name given at the start.

 `status`
 > shows status whether a task is running, or not.